 In summary, because the Framework in essence forces our process to more explicitly (and proactively) address the various science and management issues surrounding the halibut resource, it will likely provide the Council and the IPHC, as well as other management agencies, a more informed platform for improved coordination in general, and help both bodies identify the timing and nature for more direct interactions (such as our Joint meeting, or other vehicles for coordination).
-This version of the Framework should be considered as a starting point for further development, based on stakeholder input in December and further Council direction.
-Based on the Council's October motion, it is also the intent to have the SSC review the next iteration of this framework at the February 2016 meeting, with a focus on identifying primary research issues and data needs from a halibut management perspective.
+This version of the Framework should be considered as a starting point for further development, based on further stakeholder and IPHC input in early 2016, and further Council direction.
+Based on the Council's October motion, it is also the intent to have the SSC review the Framework at the February 2016 meeting, with a focus on identifying primary research issues and data needs from a halibut management perspective.